-A Property is not eligible for FHA insurance if:
+A property is ineligible for FHA insurance if:

-- a residential building and related improvements to the Property are located within SFHA Zone A, a Special Flood Zone Area ,or Zone V, a Coastal Area, and insurance under the National Flood Insurance Program (NFIP) is not available in the community; or
+- A residential building and related improvements to the property are located within SFHA Zone A (a Special Flood Zone Area) or Zone V (a Coastal Area), and insurance under the National Flood Insurance Program (NFIP) is not available in the community

 FHA flood insurance deductible requirements

-Previously, the maximum deductible amount for a flood insurance policy could not exceed the greater of $1,000 or 1 percent of the face amount of the policy for an FHA home loan.
+Previously, the maximum deductible for a flood insurance policy for an FHA house loan could not exceed $1,000 or 1% of the face value of the policy.

-In addition to several other changes, the new law states for residential properties (non-condo), flood insurance deductible shall be made available in various amounts, up to and including $10,000 for FHA loans.
+In addition to many other modifications, the new legislation says that for non-condo residential buildings, flood insurance deductibles will be offered in a variety of levels, up to and including $10,000 for FHA loans.

 Can you get flood insurance in a flood zone?

 Does flood insurance cover additional living expenses?